PumpMagic/twitchplayspapermario/README.md

 # Twitch Plays Paper Mario
 Twitch Plays Paper Mario is a pet project and direct spinoff of Twitch Plays Pokemon.
+You can find it deployed live at [TwitchTV}(http://www.twitch.tv/twitchplayspapermario)

 ## Building and Running
 TPPM can be built with Cargo, Rust's package manager.
 Due to its dependency on [vJoy](http://vjoystick.sourceforge.net/site/), it will only work in Windows.